Columbia ISA

 What do I need to operate my audio or video device in a country other than my own?

-You may not need anything, but chances are you do need to consider all of the following:
+The chances are you need to consider all of the following:

 1) Voltage